FernandoCruzCavina/dotfiles/README.md

 # dotfiles

--if you don't have AUR helper yay and paru, follow the commands
+-if you don't have AUR helper yay and paru, follow the commands below

 ```bash
 sudo pacman -S --needed base-devel git